Spatial-aware Vision Language Model for Autonomous Driving: More Details on Dataset

 \section{More Details on \OurDataset Dataset}

-This dataset is built on top of nuScenes~\cite{nuscenes} and enriched using the ground-truth annotations provided by both nuScenes and OpenLane~\cite{chen2022openlane} to generate question-answering (QA) pairs.
+This dataset is built on top of nuScenes~\cite{nuscenes} dataset and enriched using the ground-truth annotations provided by both nuScenes and OpenLane~\cite{chen2022openlane} to generate question-answering (QA) pairs.
+As SA-QA is designed for training, we use only the training split of the nuScenes dataset.
 The specific QA formats and the step-by-step generation procedure are summarized in~\cref{tab:saqa_perception} and~\cref{tab:saqa_reasoning}.
 Note that before generating any QA pairs, we convert all annotations and LiDAR point clouds into the ego coordinate system.